Problem

 Problems with browser applications

-Older versions of some APM agents are incompatible with distributed tracing for browser applications.
+Older versions of some agents are incompatible with distributed tracing for browser applications.
 If the browser application makes an AJAX request to an APM application running an incompatible agent, then the APM agent may not record transaction and span data for that request.

-If distributed tracing is enabled for a browser application and you are not seeing transaction or span data for downstream APM requests, review the Browser data in distributed tracing requirements, and confirm that all applications are running supported versions of the APM agent.
+If distributed tracing is enabled for a browser application and you are not seeing transaction or span data for downstream APM requests, review the browser data in distributed tracing requirements, and confirm that all applications are running supported versions of the APM agent.

-If traces seem to be missing end-user spans, be sure you've read and understand the Browser distributed tracing requirements and enable procedures.
+If traces seem to be missing end-user spans, be sure you've read and understand the browser distributed tracing requirements and enable procedures.

 For other causes of orphaned browser spans, see Browser span reporting.